 What do I do if the JIT crashes on startup?

-Pass the parameter
+Pass the flags

 --enable-valgrindis not enough to make that work.
 Both of these flags are also necessary.

 How Do I Run A Mochitest Under Valgrind?